 Analyzing iShares Russell 2000 ETF's Unusual Options Activity

-On Wednesday, shares of iShares Russell 2000 ETF (NYSE:IWM) saw unusual options activity.
-After the option alert, the stock price moved down to $217.25.
+iShares Russell 2000 ETF (NYSE:IWM) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $216.08 following the option alert.

 - Sentiment: BEARISH